Pepperi-Addons/development-guidelines/index.md

-# Pepperi Addons Coding Guidelines and Best Practices
+# Pepperi Addons Development Guidelines and Best Practices

 ## Introduction

-The following is a list of the coding guidelines and best practices for Pepperi Addons.
+The following is a list of the development guidelines and best practices for Pepperi Addons.

 These guidelines and best practices are used to ensure that the code is written in a way that is consistent with the Pepperi Addons coding standards.